 How many IBM i users have superpowers - Part 2

 Only three of the systems reviewed in the State of IBM i Security Study had 10 or fewer users with *ALLOBJ authority.
-The most frequently granted special authorities were Job Control (*JOBCTL) and Spool Control (*SPLCTL), both of which were granted to approximately 30 percent of users.
+In addition to All Object, the most frequently granted special authorities were Job Control (*JOBCTL) and Spool Control (*SPLCTL), which were granted to 44 percent and 24 percent of users, respectively.
 Job Control provides the capability to change the priority of jobs and printing, or even terminate subsystems in some cases.
 Spool Control enables users to fully access any spooled file in any output queue, regardless of imposed spool restrictions.

 Many organizations embrace a role-based access control (RBAC) model in an attempt to standardize the user configuration.
 This is typically implemented on IBM i using a mechanism known as Group Profiles.
 In the latest State of IBM i Security Study, 95 percent of the servers had one or more group profiles defined and 47 percent had 10 or more of them.
 Of all the group profiles, 89 percent were passing special authorities down to their members, an inheritance that is sometimes overlooked during a review of user permissions.